ChordPro/chordpro/docs/content/ChordPro-Install-on-MacOS.md

 ---
-title: "Installation on Mac OS/X"
+title: "Installation on MacOS"
-description: "Installation on Mac OS/X"
+description: "Installation on MacOS"
 ---

-# Installation on Mac OS/X
+# Installation on MacOS

-Modern versions of Mac OS/X come with a pre-installed version of Perl that is capable of running the command line version of ChordPro.
+Modern versions of MacOS come with a pre-installed version of Perl that is capable of running the command line version of ChordPro.
 It is currently not possible (well, not easy) to run the GUI version.
+To run the GUI version please use the [binary install]({{< relref "Install-MacOS-Native" >}}).
+Note that the binary install includes both the GUI and the command line version of ChordPro.

 To install the command line version of ChordPro, open a command terminal window and type